 Risks:

-At Inland Glaucoma Center our UCLA Fellowship-Trained Glaucoma Expert will customize an evidence based protect your eye sight while minimizing risks and side effects.
-Our goal is to provide a treatment plan with as least impact to you life as possible to maximize your quality of life, vision while maintaining your precious eye sight.
+At Inland Glaucoma Center, our UCLA Fellowship-Trained Glaucoma Expert will customize an evidence-based plan to protect your eyesight while minimizing risks and side effects.
+Our goal is to provide a treatment strategy that impacts your life as little as possible, maximizing both your quality of life and vision while safeguarding your precious eyesight.

-A common path is: SLT → drops (as needed) → MIGS (often with cataract surgery) → trabeculectomy or tube shunt (Ahmed valve vs Trab) if lower pressures are still required.
+A common path for managing glaucoma includes selective laser trabeculoplasty (SLT) → drops as needed → minimally invasive glaucoma surgery (MIGS), often in conjunction with cataract surgery → trabeculectomy or tube shunt (Ahmed valve vs. Trab) if lower pressures are still necessary.

 Open today | 09:00 am – 05:00 pm |